Bergüzar Korel: Personal life

-Her family is of Cretan Turk, Rumelian Turk and Albanian descent.
+Her family is of Cretan Turk and Albanian descent.
 She graduated from the Theatre department of the Mimar Sinan Fine Arts University.
 In August 2009, Korel married fellow actor Halit Ergenç, who was her partner in Binbir Gece.
 In February 2010, she gave birth to the couple's first child, a boy named Ali.
 Another son, named Han, was born in March 2020, followed by a daughter, named Leyla, in November 2021.